dynamsoft-docs/license-server-docs/about/activate.md

 ## Manage License Keys

 To manage a license key is to configure the Handshake Code bound to this license key.
-For more details, please see [how to configure a handshake code]({{site.common}}handshakeCodes.html).
+For more details, please see [Configure Handshake Codes]({{site.common}}handshakeCodes.html).

 > Read more on [what is Handshake Code]({{site.about}}terms.html#handshake-code).